The New Era of Plaintiff Firm Growth

 • Medical workflows

-• Trial-ready talent
+• Trial-ready teams

 • Centralized intake systems and CRMs

-• Medical records engines and lien teams
+• Medical records and lien resolution teams

 • National co-counsel networks